Deftu/Screencapper/README.md

 to 1.19 and newer versions.
 This mod will be updated for the forseeable future.

+## But [Essential][essential] has this mod built-in, why should I use this?!
+Essential's implementation is buggy at best, and causes incompatibilities with other mods (such as this one).
+I wouldn't recommend supporting their implementation, nor would I recommend supporting them in general.

 <div align="center">

 **Original [Shotify][shotify] mod by [isXander][xander]**\